 Venus in Boston and Other Tales of 19th Century City Life

-By George Thompson (coedited with Kimberly Gladman)
+By George Thompson (coedited by David S. Reynolds & Kimberly Gladman)

 Reprints, for the first time since the 1850s, three short works by George Thompson (1823–c.
 1873), one of antebellum America’s most successful and prolific authors of sensational fiction.